Portrait by Louis Fratino in 2017 at Porsena, East Village

 Marcelo Gabriel Yáñez (b.
 San Juan, PR 1996)

-is a photographer, art historian, and archivist living in New York between Upper Manhattan and an intentional community in Rockland County.
+is a photographer, art historian, and archivist living in New York between an intentional community in Rockland County and Washington Heights.
 He is currently a Ph.D. candidate in the Department of Art and Art History at Stanford University and a 2024-2025 Smithsonian Institution Predoctoral Fellow at the Archives of American Art.

-He is at work on a dissertation tentatively titled The Disappearance of Landscape: Artists on Fire Island, 1937-1983.
+He is writing a dissertation titled The Disappearance of Landscape: Artists on Fire Island, 1937-1983.
 Chapter focuses include the work of PaJaMa (Paul Cadmus, Jared French, and Margaret French), Alfred Leslie, Paul Thek, and Betty Beaumont.
-The dissertation exists alongside a long-term film project about Fire Island’s eventual submersion.
+The dissertation exists alongside a long-term film project about Fire Island’s eventual submersion and an upcoming exhibition at the Watermill Arts Center (2026).

 He holds a BA in Art History with high honors and minors in German and Medieval Studies from New York University.

-He is the editor and writer of Newspaper, published by Primary Information in March 2023.
-The book is an expansion of his undergraduate honors thesis on the topic.
+He was the editor and writer of Newspaper, published by Primary Information in March 2023.
+The book was an expansion of his undergraduate honors thesis on the topic.

 He was the research assistant for the Brooklyn Museum exhibition and publication Copy Machine Manifestos: Artists Who Make Zines.

-Other projects include on-going research and writing on the Turkish-American photographer Sheyla Baykal (1944-1997) and the Puerto Rican painter René Santos (1954-1986), as well as a personal discographical project about early recorded music in Cuba and Puerto Rico.
+Other projects include on-going research and writing on the Puerto Rican painter René Santos (1954-1986), the architect Paul F. Williams (1925-1993), as well as a personal discographical project about early recorded music in Cuba and Puerto Rico.

 Emails: mgabrielyanez@gmail.com